 - 46bn litres of drinking water are lost globally every day

 - [Some of the main causes might be] aging water networks which haven’t been properly managed, metering inaccuracies, theft or unmetered authorised consumption

 - [Other causes might be lack of active leakage control and pressure management, lack of maintaining stable pressure in pipes within a distribution network, lack of technologies like intelligent water pumps and distributed sensor systems for leak detection, lack of water audit programs, lack of information on major forms of water consumption and water loss encountered in drinking water utilities, lack of a set of rational performance indicators that evaluate utilities on system-specific attributes such as the average pressure in the distribution system and total length of water mains]

-- Developing countries … have to focus on basic water access and hygiene over any leakages [and this is a problem in reducing water loss and leakage]
+- Developing countries … have to focus on basic water access and hygiene over any leakages [and this is a problem in being able to free up resources to reduce water loss and leakage]

 - The burden of managing water loss is often naturally pinned to utilities and government, but corporations need to get involved as a matter of social responsibility

 - [Inadequate infrastructure belonging to major water companies was responsible for] losing the equivalent to 20 million people’s water usage every day … In a major report, the agency said three billion litres of water a day are lost through leakage

 - [Some say individuals have some blame for water waste as] the average person currently gets through 140 litres in 24 hours.

 - In total a third of water taken from the natural environment is wasted through leaks, wastage in treatment plants and in private homes …

 - 20% of all water leaks out before it even reaches homes